Have you noticed more websites asking you to read their privacy policies?

 Describe the site’s security protocols

 It’s critical to make informed decisions about the data you share.
-So, when you’re skimming a marathon-length policy, be mindful of words and phrases that can signal important disclosures.
+So, when you’re skimming a marathon-length policy, be mindful of these words and phrases that can signal important disclosures:

-As you surf the web, sites can leave “cookies” on your system.
-Think of them as virtual breadcrumbs.
-Cookies gather information and track your browsing behavior, creating a trail of where you’ve been online.
+What cookies do on a website: Think of them as virtual breadcrumbs.
+As you browse, sites can leave cookies on your system.
+They gather information and track your behavior, creating a trail of where you’ve been online.

-Eliminate traces of your past searches and visit your browser’s settings to delete your history, cache, and cookies
+Visit your browser’s settings to eliminate traces of your past searches by deleting your history, cache, and cookies

 Visit Usa.gov to learn about controlling the cookie settings on popular internet browsers